 Credit Score: An estimate of a borrower’s creditworthiness represented as a numerical value. *See FICO Score

 Debt-to-Income Ratio: The amount of debt a borrower has compared to their income.
-This is a standard item loan officer will look at to determine whether a borrower would be eligible for a loan.
+This is a standard item a loan officer will look at to determine whether a borrower is eligible for a loan.

 Deferment: A temporary postponement of payment on a loan.
-For some federal loans, interest will not accrue during this period.
+For some federal loans, interest may not accrue during this period.

-Delinquency: A loan is delinquent when loan payments are not received by the due dates.
+Delinquency: A loan becomes delinquent when loan payments are not received by their respective due dates.

-Discharge: If a borrower is released from the loan obligation.
+Discharge: When a borrower is released from a loan obligation.

 Disbursement: The act of paying out or disbursing money.

 Enrollment Status: Indicates whether the borrower’s status is full-time, three-quarter time, half-time, less than half-time, withdrawn, graduated, etc as defined by each school.
-If a student’s enrollment status drops to less than half-time, the student’s loans are eligible to kick in.
+If a student’s enrollment status drops to less than half-time, the student’s loans may be eligible to enter repayment.